boardgameio/boardgame.io/docs/documentation/stages.md

 ##### OTHERS

-Similar to `ALL`, but excludes the player from the set of active players.
+Similar to `ALL`, but excludes the current player from the set of active players.

 ##### OTHERS_ONCE

-Similar to `ALL_ONCE`, but excludes the player from the set of active players.
+Similar to `ALL_ONCE`, but excludes the current player from the set of active players.